FenyoLab/EC_codeximaging/docs/README_celesta_env.md

 ## Issues

-* I do not know what caused this issue, but my r-base=4.4.2 broke and I had to upgrade it to r-base=4.4.3.
+* I don't know what caused this issue, but my `r-base=4.4.2` broke and I had to upgrade it to `r-base=4.4.3`.
 This did not cause any problems with running CELESTA.

-* The CreateCelestaObj() function, specifically GetNeighborInfo(), takes almost twice as long with this environment setup as in my personal R installation.
+* The `CreateCelestaObj()` function, specifically `GetNeighborInfo()`, takes almost twice as long with this environment setup as in my personal R installation.
 I am not sure why.
-It might have something to do with `spdep` version.
+It probably has something to do with the `spdep` version.